bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/tutorial/tutorial-part1.rst

 ``Tools`` menu in Chrome).
 Examine it for clues about what went wrong.
 For example, if there's a message saying "NaCl module crashed", there is a possibility that the Native Client module has a bug; :doc:`debugging
-<devcycle/debugging>` may be required.
+</devguide/devcycle/debugging>` may be required.

 There's more information about troubleshooting in the documentation:

 * :ref:`FAQ Troubleshooting <faq_troubleshooting>`.
-* The :doc:`Progress Events <coding/progress-events>` document contains some
+* The :doc:`Progress Events </devguide/coding/progress-events>` document
-  useful information about handling error events.
+  contains some useful information about handling error events.

-..
-TODO: fix links to :ref:/:doc: once ReST-ified.

 Next steps
 ==========

-* See the :doc:`Application Structure <coding/application-structure>`
+* See the :doc:`Application Structure </devguide/coding/application-structure>`
   chapter in the Developer's Guide for information about how to structure a Native Client module.
 * Check the `C++ Reference